sheisc/COMP9024/Trees/SelfBalancingBST/README.md

     }
     else if (bFactor < -1 && BiTreeBalanceFactor(pNode->rightChild) > 0) {
         /*
-            Right-Left Case:  the unbalance node is right-heavy, and its right child is left-heavy
+            Right-Left Case:  the unbalanced node is right-heavy, and its right child is left-heavy

                         *pNodePtr
                             .